Rife Handbook, by Nenah Sylver, is fine as far as it goes,

 thoroughness that went into it, the holistic primer material has

 been covered many times elsewhere.
-But if she was going to write
+But if the author was going to write

 it, why she didn't publish